 Democratic presidential nominee and U.S. Vice President Kamala Harris is shown on a screen as she speaks from a Milwaukee rally

-And the crowd of Democratic activists and supporters in Milwaukee - which the campaign put at over 15,000 - watched portions of the ceremonial nomination roll call from the convention in Chicago on the big screens inside the arena.
+The crowd of Democratic activists and supporters in Milwaukee - which the campaign put at over 15,000 - watched portions of the ceremonial nomination roll call from the convention in Chicago on the big screens inside the arena.

 "The delegates at the Democratic National Convention, well they just completed their roll call.
-And they have nominated Coach Walz and me to be the next vice president and President of the United States of America," Harris said to sustained cheers as she came out on stage after the conclusion of the roll call.
+And they have nominated Coach Walz and me to be the next vice president and president of the United States of America," Harris said to sustained cheers as she came out on stage after the conclusion of the roll call.

 HARRIS AND TRUMP HOLD DUELING RALLIES IN THE BIGGEST OF THE BATTLEGROUNDS